 I have struggled with writing this post, sitting down a few times at my computer, hands flying across the keyboard, words spilling across the screen… words that failed to articulate the swirling, sputtering, stuttering emotion that fills my chest and makes my head spin.

-My total hysterectomy is over.
-It’s been three weeks and one day since I lost my uterus, my Fallopian tubes, my cervix.
+My modified radical hysterectomy is over.
+It’s been three weeks and one day since I lost my uterus, my Fallopian tubes, my uterus sacral ligaments, my parameters, my cervix.
 The fact that I made it through the procedure is starting to sink in.
 I honestly expected that it would be too much for my poor heart to take, and that it would simply stop beating, as I just drifted away mid-way through.
 A couple of days before the procedure, in the liminal space between wakefulness and slumber, I had this vision where I saw my body lying on the operating room table.
 A huge beam of golden light came through the ceiling and touched the center of my chest.
 I saw my essence/soul/spirit sit up, separating from my body.
 It ascended the column of light, passing through the ceiling and out of sight.
 Imagine my surprise upon hearing my name in the recovery room after the operation: “Madame Silver, Madame Silver..”
 The first thing I saw were hazy bodies hovering near my feet, and then I noticed the unit of blood attached to my IV line.
 The pain seared through me.
 My insides were screaming.
 I can’t say that I blame them.
 The surgeon came by and said that there were complications, but it went okay.
 He said that he would come by in the morning to tell me more about what had happened.
 I dozed back off, gathered up safely and whisked away in the strong, steady arms of Morpheus.

 In the weeks since the surgery, pain has been my companion.
 I have gotten to know its different facets, even though I thought I knew it quite well before.
 There are some women who have very little pain with a hysterectomy.
 They are on their feet quickly.
 They experience the profound fatigue that touches us all, yet they feel a certain lightness and even a sense of quiet inside.
 That is not the case with me.
 My insides are still quite angry.
 They speak in voices that are loud and clear, saying things in tones so devastating that they stop me in my tracks.
 The only thing I can do is listen and honor what they are telling me.
 There is no other choice.